Ambrose Burnside: Early military career

 He obtained an appointment to the United States Military Academy in 1843 through his father's political connections and his own interest in military affairs.
 During his early tenure at the academy, a clerical error was made listing his middle name as Everett, rather than Everts.
+According to fellow cadet Henry Heth, Burnside was a hellion who went on frequent drinking sprees by imbibing at Benny Havens.
+In June 1844, Burnside helped fellow cadet Richard W. Jones viciously beat George H. Derby, who would later become a famous humorist, leaving him hospitalized.
+Both Jones and Burnside faced a court martial in September.
+While Jones was expelled, Burnside was confined to light prison for one week.

-He graduated in 1847, ranking 18th in a class of 47, and was commissioned a brevet second lieutenant in the 2nd U.S. Artillery.
+Burnside graduated in 1847, ranking 18th in a class of 47, and was commissioned a brevet second lieutenant in the 2nd U.S. Artillery.
 He traveled to Veracruz for the Mexican–American War, but he arrived after hostilities had ceased and performed mostly garrison duty around Mexico City.

 At the close of the war, Lt.
 Burnside served two years on the western frontier under Captain Braxton Bragg in the 3rd U.S. Artillery, a light artillery unit that had been converted to cavalry duty, protecting the Western mail routes through Nevada to California.
 In August 1849, he was wounded by an arrow in his neck during a skirmish against Apaches in Las Vegas, New Mexico.
 He was promoted to 1st lieutenant on December 12, 1851.